sandy9808/mnist-kubeflow/README.md

 2. Spinning up a new Notebook Instance
 Head to notebooks in kubeflow dashboard.
 For the container image, select `jupyter-tensorflow-full:v1.8.0`.

-3. Clone this repo in the notebook server terminal.
+3. Clone this repo in the notebook server terminal inside kubeflow.

 Update Python Packages